tfsingh/spsd/README.md

 ### Images

-The following can entered as an image instead of providing a concrete url:
+The following can be entered as an image instead of providing a concrete url:
 - base (ubuntu)
 - python
 - rust